 - Then, shrimp your hips to bend on the opponent’s side of the controlled arm.
 And don’t forget to close the distance within your opponent.

-- After make sure to well isolate your opponent’s arm while you’re securing the control.
+- After making sure to properly isolate your opponent’s arm while you’re securing the control.
 Then, move your top leg across the opponent’s back where the knee will crackdown on the nearside shoulder of your opponent.
-And your lower leg has to foot on the opponent far side hip.
+And your lower leg has to have a foot on the opponent’s far side hip.
 Then, squeeze your knees together.

 - Now you’re ready to attack the arm.
 So bring the opponent’s arm and wrist up, then secure it between your shoulder and neck (here you need to control your knees on your opponent’s shoulder).

-- Finally, move up your arm to only above the elbow, clasp your hands together during a gable grip and depress.
-And, here is the tap.
+- Finally, move your arm up to just above the elbow and clasp your hands together during a gable grip and depression.
+Also, here is the tap.

-How to armbar from the jiu jitsu knee on belly position?
+How to armbar from the jiu jitsu knee in belly position?

 source: The Grappling Academy

-The knee belly or knee ride position is among the tough and painful Brazilian jiu jitsu positions.
-As a BJJ attacker, you can do several attacks and transition like the armbar.
+The knee belly or knee ride position is among the tough and painful Brazilian jiu-jitsu positions.
+As a BJJ attacker, you can make several attacks and transitions like the armbar.

 You can reach the knee belly position after passing your opponent guard, or from the side control and many other jiu-jitsu positions.
-And while there just follow these small steps to get a smooth BJJ armbar:
+And while you’re there, just follow these small steps to get a smooth BJJ armbar:

-- While in this position you have to apply high pressure on the opponent belly.
+- While in this position you have to apply high pressure on the opponent’s belly.
 Thus, you will force him or her to use his or her hand to decrease the pressure.

 - Seize the opportunity to grip the opponent’s arm (preferably from the triceps).
 Then, pull it toward your chest while maintaining the dominant position.